base/base/docs/specs/interop/predeploys.md

 - The message source MUST be `block.chainid`
 - The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `expiredMessages` mapping MUST only contain messages that originated in this chain and failed to be relayed on destination.
+- Already expired messages MUST NOT be relayed.

 ### Message Versioning